Eight governance gaps. Eight modules.

 - Granular restore: recover individual apps, flows, or reports without full-environment restore

-- Version history with comparison capabilities
+- Version history with comparison capabilities in the React management UI

 Unlabeled content is unprotected content.
 Copilot doesn't care about the difference.

 Sensitivity labels are the primary mechanism for controlling what Copilot can access and surface.
 Without labels, there are no guardrails.
 Copilot treats all content equally, regardless of whether it contains salary data, M&A documents, or legal privileged communications.
-Yet most organizations have less than 20% label coverage across their SharePoint environment.
+Most organizations have less than 20% label coverage across their SharePoint environment.

-- Tenant-wide sensitivity label coverage assessment
+- Tenant-wide sensitivity label coverage assessment via Durable Functions parallel scanning

 - Per-site and per-library label gap identification